Maria Alice Vergueiro

-Maria Alice Monteiro de Campos Vergueiro (19 January 1935 – 3 June 2020) was a Brazilian actress with an extensive career on stage, cinema, and television.
+Maria Alice Monteiro de Campos Vergueiro (19 January 1935 – 3 June 2020) was a Brazilian actress and professor with an extensive career on stage, cinema, and television.

 Career

 Born in São Paulo, her theatrical debut was in 1962 in the show The Mandrake ("A Mandrágora") under the direction of Augusto Boal.
 Later, she began working with the Teatro Oficina, where she appeared in the historical setting of O Rei da Vela (by Oswald de Andrade), under the direction of José Celso Martinez Corrêa, which was later made into a film.
 She worked with the Living Theatre.
 She was the founder, along with Luiz Roberto Galízia and Cacá Rosset, of the Teatro do Ornitorrinco where she has appeared in various shows.

 In 2006 she gained renewed fame for the short film Tapa na Pantera, directed by Esmir Filho, Mariana Bastos and Rafael Gomes, in which she plays a woman who has smoked marijuana for 30 years and talks about her experiences with the drug, a character based on the actress' own experiences.
 The short became a success in less than a week when it was posted on YouTube without the permission of the authors.

 In the theater scene of São Paulo, she is known as "Dama do Underground" or "Velha Dama Indigna."
+She taught at the School of Communications and Arts of the University of São Paulo.

 Vergueiro died from pneumonia and COVID-19 on 3 June 2020, in São Paulo.